Learning how to combat, replace and evict fear from your life

 To make matters worse, we can be afraid of so many different kinds of things, ranging from the likes of failure, vulnerability and disappointment to success, acceptance and love.
 All in all we can clearly conclude that the fears in our lives may easily become the overwhelming dictators of our futures.
 Ouch!
 Okay, enough of the depressing talk already!
 Let’s move on to finding the tools attitudes and methodologies to overcome this debilitating emotion.

-The Bible is a brilliant help for us to be able to grasp and manage fear.
-It tells us there are things we should rightfully have fear of (in a positive and healthy way) for our own protection – the power of angels – sin – and God himself.
+The Bible is a brilliant help for us to be able to grasp and manage being afraid.
+It tells us there are things we should rightfully be cautious of (in a positive and healthy way) for our own protection – the power of angels – sin – and God himself.
 The Bible also shows us that there are many very justifiable fears we may encounter.
 Think about those people in life who have great power for darkness and who would oppose us.
 They provoke justifiable fear.
 Here is the key.
 Having a justifiable fear does not mean that it is acceptable to crumble before its feet.
 Justifiable fears are actually seeds of opportunity if we are willing to learn to see them in such light.

 Is it really possible to go from being afraid to being excited?
 Check out our February 27, 2017 podcast, “Does Fear Torment Your Life?”
 Follow along with us as we talk about three specific Christian characteristics that have the power to deal with, replace and evict fear as a motivator from our lives.
 Why let fear continue to push you around when you can learn to, by God’s grace, face it and use its power for good?